 Yellowstone National Park

 Yellowstone, America’s First National Park, is one of the most beautiful places I have ever visited.
 The highlight of a drive through this park is the opportunity for numerous wildlife sightings.
 Although we never caught sight of any bears during our drives through the park, we were fortunate enough to come across both bison and elk.
 We were able to catch amazing shots of bison crossing the road right in front of our car!
 It is such an amazing experience to watch wildlife freely roam around the park.
 We were also lucky enough to see photographers capturing images of a bear in the distance, although it was much too far away for the naked eye to see.

 One of the most popular sights in the park is Old Faithful, the most predictable geyser in the world, with eruptions occurring approximately every 91 minutes.
 In addition, you will find waterfalls, rivers, beautiful mountains, hot springs, geysers, and mud pots.

-Admission normally costs $25 per car or $12 per adult by foot, bike, etc. However, if you visit during National Park Week, you get in for free!
+Admission normally costs $35 per car or $20 per adult by foot, bike, etc (good for 7 days).
+However, if you visit during National Park Week, you get in for free!
 During the winter months, various companies offer snow coach tours through the park.
-I imagine a ride through the snow covered roads and forests would lead to a breathtaking experience – this is one activity at the top of my winter bucket list!
+I imagine a ride through the snow covered roads and forests would lead to a breathtaking experience – in fact, this is one activity at the top of my winter bucket list!

 Yellowstone is located primarily in Montana, with small sections in Idaho and Wyoming.
 I recommend staying in West Yellowstone, as there are plenty of hotel, dining, & entertainment options in the area.
 The West Yellowstone Visitor’s Center gives out free park maps, and staff is more than willing to give their advice on the best wildlife viewing paths.